COVID-19 and Together Dementia Support

 Only members who have been vaccinated will be transported together on either of our vehicles.

 Numbers of passengers on our transport will be limited.
-There will be a maximum of 5 passengers in the Peugeot Boxer minibus and a maximum of 3 passengers in the Ford Torneo.
+There will be a maximum of 6 passengers or 4 households in the Peugeot Boxer minibus, and a maximum of 5 passengers or 3 households in the Ford Torneo.